Other permits for businesses

 Buskers provide street performances for public entertainment.

-Busking in Calgary has information about busking in Calgary, including how to apply.
+Visit Busking in Calgary for more information, including how to apply.

-The City has rules and requirements for signage based on the type of sign and its location.
+The City has requirements for signage based on the type of sign and its location.
 Below is an overview of sign types in Calgary.

 Signs on private property

 Signs cannot advertise the address or be placed in front of a home-based businesses.

 Signs on private property are detailed and categorized by a classification list in the Land Use Bylaw.

 Review the sign classes and rules before applying for a sign permit.